Back To TOP

 Symptoms of Hot Spot in Dogs

-A hot spot in dogs, also known as acute moist dermatitis, is a skin condition that can cause your dog to feel irritated and uncomfortable.
-Some common symptoms of a hot spot in dogs include:
+Hot spots in dogs, also known as acute moist dermatitis, are skin lesions that can cause significant irritation and discomfort.
+Common symptoms include:

 • Redness and swelling: The affected area will appear red, swollen, and inflamed.

-• Itchiness: Your dog may constantly scratch or bite at the affected area due to itchiness.
+• Itching: Your dog may frequently scratch, lick, or bite the area due to intense itchiness.

-• Hair loss: Due to excessive licking or biting, the fur around the hot spot may fall out.
+• Hair loss: Excessive licking or biting often causes the fur around the hot spot to fall out.

 Hot Spot Remedies For Dogs In Need